-If you’re looking to buy travel insurance for a trip to China, you can do so using the quote engine above or by calling us on 0330 400 1383.
+If you’re looking to buy travel insurance for a trip to China, you can do so above.

 The number for the fire service is 119, you can call 122 for a traffic accident, and the number for a first-aid ambulance is 120.
-There is also a private ambulance service available in Beijing on 999.
+There's also a private ambulance service available in Beijing on 999.

-There is no national number for medical emergencies except for 120, which can get a first-aid ambulance.
-With any populous country, especially one as huge as China, healthcare varies between regions and cities, but it’s widely available in the major cities.
+There's no national number for medical emergencies except for 120, which can get a first aid ambulance.
+With any big country, healthcare varies between regions and cities, but it’s widely available in the major cities.
 Healthcare in China is hospital-centred, meaning that you generally wouldn’t use a GP.
 Experts recommend finding the number for the local hospital and getting a taxi there in an emergency, rather than relying on the ambulance service.